 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

-Students are to engage with the recorded introductions to each module and attend the weekly workshop.
-Participation is based on watching/listening to these introductions, participation in the class forum and weekly workshops.
+Students are to engage with the recorded introductions to each module and attend the fortnightly workshop.
+Participation is based on watching/listening to these introductions, participation in the class forum and fortnightly workshops.

 Reading and private study 50 hours

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Access to a computer with an internet connection is required.

 This unit draws on the theoretical traditions of curriculum inquiry and debates about knowledge, schooling and society.
 Using this theoretical foundation the unit focuses on the practice of curriculum development, as the intellectual work of professional educators.
 It is delivered by active researchers in this field.